Southern Front of the Russian Civil War: Georgia in the Civil War

 With the defeat of the Whites in 1920, the Georgian Democratic Republic was under threat from the Red Army moving ever closer to her borders.
-The Reds offered an alliance with Georgia, Armenia and Azerbaijan in order to defeat the Whites in the Caucasus etc. The Georgians refused, going for a policy of neutrality; they also hoped they could negotiate their official independence with the Bolsheviks.
+The Reds offered an alliance with Georgia, Armenia and Azerbaijan in order to defeat the Whites in the Caucasus, etc. The Georgians refused, going for a policy of neutrality; they also hoped they could negotiate their official independence with the Bolsheviks.
 Several attempts by Russians and Soviets to take over Georgia failed.
 In April 1920, the Soviets managed to place a Bolshevik regime in Azerbaijan, mainly due to the help of the 11th Soviet Red Army.
-Georgian communists asked for permission to take over Georgia but no real authorisation was given.

-On May 3, Communists loyal to the Russian SFSR launched a coup in Tbilisi, which was defeated by the Georgian army.

-The Georgian General staff started to mobilise and ready themselves for war, however this never came, as negotiations with the Reds (May 1920) managed to secure their independence, on the conditions that they allowed Bolshevik groups and organisations to exist and that no foreign troops could enter Georgian soil.
+Georgian communists asked for permission to take over Georgia but no real authorization was given.
+On May 3, communists loyal to the Russian SFSR launched a coup in Tbilisi, which was defeated by the Georgian army.
+The Georgian General staff started to mobilize and ready themselves for war, however this never came, as negotiations with the Reds (May 1920) managed to secure their independence, on the conditions that they allowed Bolshevik groups and organizations to exist and that no foreign troops could enter Georgian soil.

 Refused entry into the League of Nations, Georgia gained de jure recognition from the Allies on January 27, 1921.
 This, however, did not prevent the country from being attacked by Soviet Russia a month later.

 The peace with Georgia, though initially supported strongly by Lenin, finally ended on February 11 when the Armenian and Georgian Bolsheviks organized a revolt in Lorri.
 The Armenia-based 11th Red Army marched on Tbilisi, while other Russian forces invaded from various directions.
 By February 25, the desperate resistance of the poorly organized Georgian military was broken at the capital and the Georgian Bolsheviks proclaimed the Georgian Soviet Socialist Republic.
-Almost simultaneously, Turkish troops took control over Ardahan Province, Artvin and Batumi.
+Almost simultaneously, Turkish troops took control over Ardahan Province, Artvin, and Batumi.
 On March 17, the Menshevik and Soviet representatives agreed to a ceasefire and joined their efforts to recover Batumi.
 On March 18, the leadership of the DRG left Georgia by the French ship Ernest Renan.
 By the Moscow-dictated Treaty of Kars with Turkey (October 13, 1921), Georgia had to abandon its claims on Artvin and Ardahan provinces in return for Batumi granted autonomous status within Soviet Georgia.
 Abkhazia and South Ossetia also gained autonomy.

 Qoroghli, near Tbilisi, has a monument to the Georgian Junkers who fell in battles against the Red Army.

 Guerrilla resistance to the Soviet troops continued, but was finally crushed in 1924.
 This was followed by harsh repressions and the reign of terror in which thousands of Georgian nobles, intellectuals and common citizens were purged.
 The country was eventually incorporated into the Soviet Union — first as a part of a Transcaucasian SFSR (1922), then as its own Soviet Socialist Republic (1936).